 How can an appliance that is supposed to be so convenient be so frustrating?
-That’s probably what our clients in Pittsburg are thinking when they call us because their dishwasher isn’t draining.
+That’s probably what our clients in Antioch are thinking when they call us because their dishwasher isn’t draining.
 If you’ve already taken the step of running your dishwasher a second time, just in case it got cut off during the drain cycle, and you still have the problem, then you probably need a professional’s help.

 Don’t believe the internet hype about putting vinegar and baking soda into the dishwasher.
 For most problems, this won’t help at all, and when there is a clog there are cleaner, better ways to remove it.
 Here’s what could actually help your dishwasher drain properly.

 Your dishwasher drains out through the same pipe that your garbage disposal is in.
 So, if you’ve been putting starch and fats down there, or not cleaning food out from it properly, then you may have created a complete or partial clog in the drain.
 Then, the water from the dishwasher can only drain out very slowly, or not at all.
 To fix this one, you need to empty out the clog or partial clog.
 This can be as simple as running the disposal.
 Or, you may need a plumber to come in and get rid of a clop in the trap.

 Once the disposal is clear, refamiliarize yourself with what you can put down the disposal and how to clear it out afterwards.
 Start running it for 15 extra seconds and then flush it with some hot water.

 Here are foods that you should avoid putting down the garbage disposal: